The Spring 2021 Consignment Sale is Virtual this year! Please read the information at the links below to get started.

 No baby bath seats manufactured before 2011 (if they have suction cups or are missing a warning label, it was probably manufactured before 2011)

-No clothing with drawstrings (in waist or neck).
+No clothing with drawstrings at the neck.

 We will not accept diaper pails or genies, underwear, panties or training pants, bottles or pacifiers *(unless new in package)